 SAMPLE ARTICLE [downloads automatically]

 Soraya Murray (Ph.D., Cornell University) is an associate professor in the Film and Digital Media Department at the University of California, Santa Cruz.
-Her writings on art, film, and video games are anthologized and may be found in Art Journal, Third Text, Film Quarterly, and Critical Inquiry.
+Her writings on art, film, and video games are anthologized nationally and internationally, and may be found in Art Journal, Third Text, Film Quarterly, and Critical Inquiry.
 Murray’s book, On Video Games: The Visual Politics of Race, Gender and Space (London: I. B. Tauris, 2018), considers video games from a visual studies perspective.